Do Go On - 541 - The Freedom House Ambulance Service

 I've hardly got any speeding fun since

-Just take it off from the lights
+Just take it off

-I would speed in that thing
+from the lights I would speed in that thing.

-Just thinking about it
+Just thinking about it.

-And they're like, oh, I kind of expected you to be in a different car.
+you to be in a different car.

-This is a very sensible automobile.
+It's a very sensible automobile.

 That's why, you know.